 - Please do not attend before your appointment time, and notify reception of your arrival.

-- Patients attending by car will be asked to wait in the car until the doctor is available to see them.
+- Patients attending by car may be asked to wait in the car until the doctor is available to see them.

 - Wear a face mask please.